jwparsons/Resume/README.md

 James Parsons Resume
 =========================

-My resume based on the [Deedy-Resume template](https://github.com/deedy/Deedy-Resume).
+My resume based on the [McDowell CV template](https://github.com/dnl-blkv/mcdowell-cv).
 Must be compiled using XeTeX on MacOS.